AdrianFR99/3D-Game-Engine/README.md

 MIT License

-Copyright (c) 2019 Adri·n Font Romero & Andres Ricardo Saladrigas Perez
+Copyright (c) 2019 Adri√°n Font Romero & Andres Ricardo Saladrigas Perez

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal